 This course will give students a broad overview of the fashion industry, from textile fibre production to the globalisation of fast fashion from a sustainability point of view.
 You will be presented with research findings and encouraged to source up-to-date information, facts and figures on the topics covered.

-On the practical level, by the end of the week you will leave with a handbook of information and an illustrated project, designing a sustainable capsule collection including technical drawings.
+On the practical level, by the end of the course you will leave with a handbook of information and through a series of workshops create a plan forward for personal projects on this field.

 The course is taught by two tutors with a combined 20 years of working in sustainable fashion and experience of setting up new businesses, designing for the high street, and managing projects with global corporations.
 Above all, they share a passion for improving the way fashion does business.